rxcomm/encoDHer/ANONYMOUS.md

 enough if we use --throw-keyids as an option to
 GPG?

-A: The symmetric encryption with dynamic DH shared secrets provides perfect forward secrecy.
+  * The symmetric encryption with dynamic DH shared secrets provides perfect forward secrecy.
 Once the DH key pair is destroyed, old messages can't be read, even if either Alice or Bob is compromised.